s0md3v/be-a-hacker/README.md

 Be curious, experiment a lot, build cool shit, that's the entire point, that's how it all started.
 If you spend your life using techniques and tools developed by other people, what's the point of choosing a cool path like this?

 ## The roadmap
-The roadmap contains some good resources as well as some topics that you will to google and read about yourself.
+The roadmap contains some good resources as well as some topics that you will need to google and read about yourself.
 This is not simply a 'step-by-step guide' or a collection of resources.

 Read/watch stuff, note down the terms you don't understand, google them and learn about them from at least 3 different sources, again note down terms you don't understand and keep repeating the process.
 Why at least 3 sources?
 Because the information provided by 1 creator will be limited to what they know, getting it from 3 different creators will give you a better understanding of the subject from different perspectives.